 Summer 2023

-I explore the intersection of contemporary craft and sculpture, seeking to unravel the rich connections of human experiences.
-Through my work, I strive to bridge the past and the present, honoring the traditions of the past while creating layered pieces that resonate with contemporary audiences.
+I am currently exploring the intersection of contemporary craft and sculpture, seeking to unravel the rich connections of human experiences.
+Through my work, I strive to bridge the past and the present, honoring the traditions of the past while creating layered pieces that reverberate with my own history.
 By merging these elements, I aim to create artworks that weave together personal narratives, cultural legacies, and the power of language.

-Drawing inspiration from the art of basket weaving, I employ both traditional and non-traditional techniques and materials as a foundation for my creations.
-Weaving becomes a metaphor for the interconnectedness of individuals within the larger social fabric.
+Drawing inspiration from the art of basket weaving, I employ both traditional and non-traditional techniques and materials as a foundation.
+Weaving works as both structure and metaphor for the interconnectedness of individuals within the larger social fabric.
 Each thread, wire, reed, or piece of wood carefully intertwined and interdependent, represents a unique narrative or memory.

-Integrating sculpture into my practice allows me to push the boundaries of traditional craft, transforming utilitarian objects into expressive artworks.
+Integrating sculpture into my basket weaving practice allows me to push the boundaries of traditional craft, transforming often utilitarian objects into expressive works.
 I explore the tactile qualities of natural materials, juxtaposing them with modern elements to evoke a sense of duality and tension.
 This interplay reflects the complexities of navigating personal histories in a rapidly evolving world.

 Text plays a significant role in my practice, serving as both a visual and conceptual element.
-Embedded within the woven structures or integrated as standalone pieces, text invites viewers to engage actively with the artwork.
 Through poetic fragments, quotes, or personal reflections, I encourage viewers to contemplate the interconnectedness of our stories, the power of language, and the layers of meaning that can emerge from a single word or phrase.

 Through my artistic practice, I aim to honor the craftsmanship of those who came before us, amplify voices that have been silenced, and ignite conversations that challenge existing narratives.
 With the blending of sculptural basket weaving, text, and histories, I invite audiences to unravel their own stories.